kaelkkd/kaelkkd/README.md

 ### <h1>Hi there 👋 I am Kael Siebra</h1>

-> I'm a final-year Computer Science student at the Federal University of Ceará, passionate about turning challenges into creative solutions.
+> I am a Computer Science student at the Federal University of Ceará, passionate about turning challenges into creative solutions.
 Throughout my journey, I've immersed myself in projects ranging from full-stack development to machine learning applications, using Python and C#.
 I am always looking to learn and grow, and I believe that technology can practically transform complex problems into opportunities.
-Currently, I am seeking internship opportunities or junior developer positions, especially in back-end and projects related to artificial intelligence.
 <br />

 ## 💻 Technologies